OpenSceneryX/Installer/Docs/buildinganddeploying.md

 * Notarize Mac `.dmg` - see separate [notarizing instructions](notarizing.md)

-* Upload all installers to the AWS S3 bucket, replacing existing versions.
+* Upload all installers to the AWS S3 bucket.

 * In AWS S3 console, select new uploads and choose _Actions -> Make Public_